 Consider how you will use email now and in the future.
 You may want to start out having only a few email addresses, one for each key employee within the company, i.e. email@example.com.

 As your company grows, you may want to create shared inboxes for each team within your company, such as firstname.lastname@example.org, so that customer enquiries can be sent to the appropriate group and can be replied quickly with the proper information.
 Shared inboxes can also reduce the dependency on certain individuals who may be constrained by other business priorities.

 Selecting the right email tool can allow you to start small and scale as your number of employees and your business grows.

 Making your selection

 Unless you’re an IT professional, it’s likely you won’t have your own servers or backend systems in place to host your own email, so opting for a hosted solution can be cost-effective as well as give you access to expert knowledge and support.
+The update arrives for the for WhatsApp Web 0.2.4077 that basically works on improvements.
 The following are some hosted email solutions to consider:

 Free email applications

 - Can work well for businesses who have a need for individual addresses